Why Is My Blower Motor Not Working?

 If you still can't pinpoint the issue, consider other reasons why the temperature can't keep up to the thermostat.

-What to Do If Your Blower Motor Is Blown?
+What to Do If You Have a Bad Blower Motor

-When your blower motor fails, it’s best to replace it to save the other parts of your HVAC system, and restore regular air circulation and temperature in your home.
+When your blower motor fails, it’s best to replace it.
+Doing so will save the other parts of your HVAC system and restore regular air circulation and temperature in your home.
 While you have the option to repair your blower motor, it’s bound to break again with age.

-If you’ve replaced the blower motor and your HVAC system is still struggling to operate, there may be a larger issue at stake.
+If you’ve replaced the blower motor and your HVAC system still struggles to operate, there may be a larger issue at stake.
 Reach out to one of our Remote Assist experts for a virtual diagnosis to get your HVAC system back on track!

 NOTE: This content is for informational purposes only, and HomeX and its affiliates disclaim all liability related to it.
 If you decide to perform any tasks based on this information, you assume all risks, including the risk of loss or damage to property or personal injury.